jqwik-team/jqwik/documentation/src/docs/user-guide.template.md

 ## jqwik Configuration

+_jqwik_ uses JUnit's [configuration parameters](https://junit.org/junit5/docs/current/user-guide/#running-tests-config-params) to configure itself.

-_jqwik_ will look for a file `jqwik.properties` in your classpath in which you can configure a few basic parameters:
+The simplest form is a file `junit-platform.properties` in your classpath in which you can configure a few basic parameters:

 ```
-database = .jqwik-database          # The database file in which to store data of previous runs.
+jqwik.database = .jqwik-database           # The database file in which to store data of previous runs.
                                            # Set to empty to fully disable test run recording.
-defaultTries = 1000                 # The default number of tries for each property
+jqwik.tries.default = 1000                 # The default number of tries for each property
-defaultMaxDiscardRatio = 5          # The default ratio before assumption misses make a property fail
+jqwik.maxdiscardratio.default = 5          # The default ratio before assumption misses make a property fail
-useJunitPlatformReporter = false    # Set to true if you want to use platform reporting
+jqwik.maxdiscardratio.default = false      # Set to true if you want to use platform reporting
-defaultAfterFailure = PREVIOUS_SEED # Set default behaviour for falsified properties:
+jqwik.afterfailure.default = PREVIOUS_SEED # Set default behaviour for falsified properties:
                                            # PREVIOUS_SEED, SAMPLE_ONLY or SAMPLE_FIRST
-reportOnlyFailures = false          # Set to true if only falsified properties should be reported
+jqwik.reportonlyfailures = false           # Set to true if only falsified properties should be reported
-defaultGeneration = AUTO            # Set default behaviour for generation:
+jqwik.generation.default = AUTO            # Set default behaviour for generation:
                                            # AUTO, RANDOMIZED, or EXHAUSTIVE
-defaultEdgeCases = MIXIN            # Set default behaviour for edge cases generation:
+jqwik.edgecases.default = MIXIN            # Set default behaviour for edge cases generation:
                                            # FIRST, MIXIN, or NONE
-defaultShrinking = BOUNDED          # Set default shrinking behaviour:
+jqwik.shrinking.default = BOUNDED          # Set default shrinking behaviour:
                                            # BOUNDED, FULL, or OFF
-boundedShrinkingSeconds = 10        # The maximum number of seconds to shrink if
+jqwik.boundedshrinkingseconds = 10         # The maximum number of seconds to shrink if
                                            # shrinking behaviour is set to BOUNDED
 ```

+Prior releases of _jqwik_ used a custom `jqwik.properties`.
+While this continues to work, it is deprecated and will be removed in a future release.
+Some names have changed:

+ - `database` -> `jqwik.database`
+ - `defaultTries` -> `jqwik.tries.default`
+ - `defaultMaxDiscardRatio` -> `jqwik.maxdiscardratio.default`
+ - `useJunitPlatformReporter` -> `jqwik.maxdiscardratio.default`
+ - `defaultAfterFailure` -> `jqwik.afterfailure.default`
+ - `reportOnlyFailures` -> `jqwik.reportonlyfailures`
+ - `defaultGeneration` -> `jqwik.generation.default`
+ - `defaultEdgeCases` -> `jqwik.edgecases.default`
+ - `defaultShrinking` -> `jqwik.shrinking.default`
+ - `boundedShrinkingSeconds` -> `jqwik.boundedshrinkingseconds`

 ## Advanced Topics